camunda/docker-camunda-bpm-platform/README.md

 ### Change Configuration Files

 You can use docker volumes to link your own configuration files inside the container.
-For example if you want to change the `bpm-platform.xml` on tomcat:
+For example if you want to change the `bpm-platform.xml` on Apache Tomcat:

 ```
 docker run -d --name camunda -p 8080:8080 \